-If this is your first time dog owners, you do well Enroll him in puppy obedience class Bringing discipline into one’s routine.
-This also enables him to get in touch with other dogs of all shapes and sizes, and also discourages his potential herding tendencies.
+If this is your first-time dog owner, you do well Enroll him in puppy obedience class Bringing discipline into one’s routine.
+This also enables him to get in touch with other dogs of all shapes and sizes and also discourages his potential herding tendencies.

 Elbow and hip dysplasia – This is a very common condition that affects many breeds of dogs, and since both parents are at risk, it is something to watch out for.
 This condition affects the elbow and hip joints, which are not forming properly, and as such, abrasion occurs wears out the joints and ligaments over time.

 Eye diseases – This is another concern of both parents, so eye health is another top Australian husky health priority.
 Concerns like Collie eye, Progressive retinal atrophy, and Cataracts are all the conditions to look out for.